pommicket/bootstrap/02/README.md

 - `//` is for comments
 - `\n\n` does nothing (used for spacing)

+Also, the conditional jump instructions now have a `cmp rax, rbx` built into them.

 ## labels

 Labels are the most important new feature of this language.